April 21, 2022

 Can a Car Insurance Provider Refuse to Insure You?

 If you determine that you no longer need a policy, such as if you sell a vehicle, then you can cancel your policy at any time.
-But, depending on the circumstances, it may be more cost effective to wait until the end of a policy.
+But, depending on the circumstances, it may be more cost-effective to wait until the end of a policy.
 For example, if you’ve found cheaper premiums elsewhere, there may be a forfeit fee if you terminate a policy early.

 After you’ve cancelled a policy, you won’t be legally allowed to drive your vehicle until you arrange cover for it again under another policy.